-The Media LitLab aims to broaden and deepen the understanding of both current and future change makers regarding the complexity of how politically motivated disinformation operations work and how harmful they are.
-The core element of this project is an interactive, half-day simulation game based on real examples of past disinformation events, in which participants gain first-hand experience that helps them better understand why how the spread of disinformation is undermining our democracies and what they can do practically to counter such a threat.
-Additionally, strengthening digital media and news literacy of citizens is considered one of the most effective non-regulatory measures to strengthen civic resilience to foreign information manipulation.
+The media LitLab project is designed to broaden and deepen current and future decision-makers' understanding of the complexity of how politically motivated disinformation operations work and how harmful they can be.
+The centerpiece of this project is a half-day interactive simulation game based on real-life examples of past disinformation events, in which participants gained first-hand experience that helps them better understand how the spread of disinformation undermines our democracies and what they can concretely do to counter such a threat.
+In addition, building citizens' digital media and information literacy is considered one of the most effective non-regulatory measures to build civic resilience to foreign information manipulation.
 The Media Litlab was launched through two of our workshops, with young politicians and students from both the Copenhagen Business School and the Copenhagen University.